Brian Bowen, player tied to Rick Pitino's firing, says he was in dark

 The investigation into the Louisville program resulted in the firing of coach Rick Pitino in October.

-Bowen explained that the reason he didn't commit to Louisville until early June of this past year was because he had previously told Arizona head coach Sean Miller that he was coming to Tucson - as long as either Allonzo Trier or Rawle Alkins left early for the NBA.
-Trier opted to return, and then Alkins announced he was coming back to Arizona in late-May.
+Bowen explained he didn't commit to Louisville until early June because he had previously told Arizona head coach Sean Miller that he was coming to Tucson -- as long as either Allonzo Trier or Rawle Alkins left early for the NBA.
+Trier opted to return, and then Alkins announced he was coming back to Arizona in late May.

 "I had pretty much told Sean Miller that I was going to come if one of those guys leave," Bowen said.
 "It didn't happen."

-Bowen said that former Louisville assistant Wyking Jones offered him a scholarship back when he was a freshman in high school, but that the Cardinals interest fell off after Jones left for California.
-Louisville then got back involved this past summer when he was still available late in the process.
+Bowen said that former Louisville assistant Wyking Jones offered him a scholarship back when he was a freshman in high school but that the Cardinals' interest fell off after Jones left for California.
+Louisville then got back involved this summer when he was still available late in the process.

 "No one pressured me to go to Louisville or any other school," Bowen said.
 "I made the ultimate decision."